tutumcloud/api-docs/source/index.md

 # Introduction

-Tutum currently offers an HTTP REST API and a WEBSOCKET STEAM API which is used by both the Web UI and the [CLI](https://github.com/tutumcloud/tutum-cli).
+Tutum currently offers a **HTTP REST API** and a **Websocket Stream API** which are used by both the [Web UI](https://dashboard.tutum.co/) and the [CLI](https://github.com/tutumcloud/tutum-cli).
 In this document you will find all API operations currently supported in the platform and examples on how to execute them using our [Python SDK](https://github.com/tutumcloud/python-tutum).

 # Authentication

+In order to be able to make requests to the Tutum API, you should first obtain an ApiKey for your account.
+For this, log into Tutum, click on the menu on the upper right corner of the screen, select `Account info` and then select `Api Key`.

+## REST API

 ```python
 import tutum